manifoldfinance/docs-xga/docs/index.md

 ### Relay Mechanics and MEV Boost compatibility

 The Auction platform uses the [SecureRPC.com](https://securerpc.com) relay, in which permissioned validator sets configure the relay endpoint for partial privileged access.[^3] for version 1.
-The access is only _partialy_ privileged in that the validator can still receive bids from other relays.
+The access is only *partially* privileged in that the validator can still receive bids from other relays.
 In the event that the SecureRPC relay does not respond within a certain _stall time_, the validator can accept external bids.
 This eliminates the risk of potentially loosing money should the relay and validator experience a service disruption: the existing MEV Boost Auction **always** takes